epicsaver-com/drupal-9-index-cli/README.md

 # drupal-9-index-cli
-It's add hock solution cli start action  for drupal 9. it made like as cron.php drupal 7
+It's ad hock solution cli start action  for drupal 9. it made like as cron.php drupal 7

 # How to start
 /usr/bin/php path_to_drupal_dir/index-cli.php /relative_url_controller_action